 When natural travertine stone is made into tiles, there are typically several different types available.
 As it can get confusing when you’re shopping for travertine tiles, here’s a run-down of the main types to look out for.

 Polished travertine – As the name suggests, polished travertine tiles are given a high polish to make them very glossy, plus the stone has been filled to become sealed.
 Polished travertine tiles are renowned for being best for stain resistance.
-However, the surface of them is generally unsuitable for use on floors as they are too slippery.
+However, the surface of them is generally unsuitable for use on floors as they are too slippery for bare feet.

 Brushed travertine – Brushed travertine tiles have been wire brushed to produce a matt finish.
-They’re good for use on floors.
+They’re a popular flooring choice.

-Tumbled travertine – Tumbled travertine tiles tend to have an antique style look, with rounded edges and corners.
+Tumbled travertine – Tumbled travertine tile tends to have an antique style look, with rounded edges and corners.

 Unfilled travertine – Unfilled tiles are a more natural form of travertine, which hasn’t been treated or filled.
 It still retains natural pits and holes on the surface of the stone, hence they’re not the best choice for use in bathrooms.